Hôtel Hesselin: Elevations

 Another imaginative feature of the house was the arrangement of the facades along the river.
 Le Vau was also responsible for the design and construction of the house to the left, the Hôtel Sainctot, the river side of which was nearly complete by 1640.
 He combined the elevations of the two houses so they formed a nearly symmetrical ensemble.

 Demolition

-The Hôtel Hesselin was purchased in 1932 by rich American cosmetics magnate Helena Rubinstein "for a song" and had tenants living in it.
+The Hôtel Hesselin was purchased in 1932 by the rich American cosmetics magnate Helena Rubinstein "for a song" and had tenants living in it.
 After nearly three years, when the last of the tenants moved out, Helena Rubinstein moved to have the hotel demolished despite the neighbouring residents and press protesting against the demolition.
 She justified her decision by saying the foundations had been undermined by repeated flooding of the Seine.
-The hotel was demolished in 1935 at the request of Rubinstein, and a new building was erected to the designs of the architect Louis Sue.
+The hotel was demolished in 1935 at the request of Rubinstein, and a new building was erected to the designs of the architect Louis Süe.
 The new building incorporated elements from the original, including Le Hongre's doors from the carriage entryway and an iron balcony, which had been declared a monument historique in 1927.
+Georges Pompidou, president of the French Republic from 1969 to 1974, resided in this building.